 At Gad’s Hill School, drama is a vibrant and valued part of The One Curriculum, from the very start of a child’s journey with us.
 In Nursery and Reception, music and movement are woven into daily learning, supporting communication and physical development as part of the Early Years Foundation Stage (EYFS).
 EYFS also explore a rich variety of literacy through immersive storytelling and role-play, encouraging children to express themselves, build vocabulary and develop a deep love for language.

+As pupils move through the school, drama continues to develop key skills such as confidence, empathy, teamwork, and self-expression.
 Our approach blends creativity with high expectations.
 Whether taking part in a warm-up game, exploring a script, or performing on stage, every child is encouraged to take risks, work collaboratively, and find their voice.

 Drama at Gad’s Hill offers more than performance; it nurtures essential life skills and unlocks potential, setting the stage for success in every sense.